facebook/docusaurus/website/docs/migration-from-v1-to-v2.md

 ],
 ```

-Now, these two fields are both handled by theme:
+Now, these two fields are both handled by the theme:

 ```jsx
 // docusaurus.config.js